Authentic Italian Pizza Dough Recipe | Perfect Pizza Every Time!

 The dough, made from 00 flour, olive oil, yeast, salt, and water, is naturally vegan, making it suitable for plant-based diets.
 Here’s a closer look at the nutritional aspects per typical serving (approximately 100g of dough):

-- Calories and Macronutrients: A typical serving of this pizza dough is relatively low in fat, thanks to the small amount of olive oil used, and primarily provides carbohydrates from the 00 flour.
-This makes it a good source of energy, perfect for a hearty meal.
+• Calories and Macronutrients: A typical serving of this pizza dough is relatively low in fat, thanks to the small amount of olive oil used, and primarily provides carbohydrates from the 00 flour.
+This makes it a good energy source, perfect for a hearty meal.

-- Health Benefits of Olive Oil: Olive oil contains healthy monounsaturated fats, which are beneficial for heart health and inflammation control.
+• Olive oil has health benefits.
+It contains healthy monounsaturated fats, which benefit heart health and inflammation control.

 Dietary Adaptations